 Processing fees shall be logged in the Daily Register and stamped for "deposit only" by the IDL support staff.
-Only cash, cashier checks, personal checks, or money orders may be accepted.
+Only cash, credit card payments, cashier checks, personal checks, or money orders may be accepted.
 Checks shall be written to "Treasurer, State of Idaho."
 A copy of the deposit receipt will be kept with the application.